The Ultimate Ignition Poker Review

 Why am I so excited to get to talk about Ignition Poker again?

-My personal 12 year history with them means absolutely nothing if they fail players today.
+My personal 14-year history with them means absolutely nothing if they fail players today.

-- They’re the largest US poker site by far, trailing only PokerStars and 888 Poker for the largest in the world.
+- They’re the largest US poker network by far, trailing only PokerStars and 888 Poker for the largest in the world.

-- They’re the only US site offering mobile gameplay.
-This is such an essential feature and they’re the only ones doing it.
+- They’re one of the only US sites offering mobile gameplay.
+This is such an essential feature and they’re one of the only ones doing it.

 - They’re the only US site with quick-fold poker.
 It’s been my favorite form of poker for years.

 - Their payout reputation is unmatched.
-Ignition Poker has gotten US players withdrawals in about a week for more than a decade.
+Ignition Poker has gotten US players check withdrawals in about a week for more than a decade.
+With Bitcoin, that’s now down to 24 hours.

 - The games are still softer.
 They always have been and that’s more important than ever these days.
-Expect flop percentages 5-10% higher at Ignition Poker.
+Expect flop percentages 5-10% higher than the competition at Ignition Poker.

-Those factors almost line up identically to what is important these days to most US players.
+Those factors almost line up identically to what’s important these days to most US players.

 Sick of tight games, payout worries, and bare tables?